Mcwilson024/Mcwilson024/README.md

-- 👋 Hi, I’m Maurice Wilson
+- 👋 Hello, I’m Maurice Wilson.
 -  :man_technologist:I have apirations of becoming a SOC Alalyst.
 - :books: I’m currently Comptia Security601+ Certification holder & refeshing skills in Coursecareers.
 - ⌨️: I’m looking to getn into a Information Technology Position.
 In order to showcase my passion for the industry.